 That made me realize I needed to be more measured with my words, because words matter.
 They mean a lot—especially a father’s words to his children.
 Each day is an opportunity to speak life and truth into our kids.
 So here are 5 things to say to your kids every day.Tell your kids you love them.
 Say it every day; say it several times a day.

 1. “Hey, I love You.”

 Love is one of those qualities that’s never subject to inflation.
 “I love you” doesn’t lose its effectiveness when it’s said on a regular basis.
 Tell your kids you love them.
 Say it every day; say it several times a day.

 2. “So, Buddy, what are your plans for the day?”

-This is not just about knowing, but about interest.
-It means a lot to the kids that dad cares about what they’re up to and takes the time to compare notes.
+This is not just about knowing, but about showing interest.
+It means a lot to kids that Dad cares about what they’re up to and takes the time to compare notes.
 “Here’s my business planner.
 I’ve got three big meetings.
 What do you have scheduled for the day?”

-Our children need to know how we feel about being their parent.
-So much is lost when communication breaks down and kids stop relating to their dad or their mom as whole, feeling, sentient beings.
-We’re not talking about manipulation drama here, but we’re talking about communicating some of the passion and the joy we feel in response to this ongoing privilege of parenting.
+Our children need to know how we feel about being their dad.
+So much is lost when communication breaks down and kids stop relating to their parents.
+We’re not talking about manipulation, but about communicating some of the passion and the joy we feel in response to this ongoing privilege of parenting.

-Your child is growing into his identity, his sense of self, each and every day.
-The most important attribute is his identity as a child of God.
-Your family name may be Smith, or Wagner, or Hernandez, but your child’s identity always has been and always will be “Made in the Image of God.”
-Remind him of that every day.
+Your child is growing into an identity, a sense of self, each and every day.
+The most important attribute is his or her identity as a child of God.
+Your family name might be Smith, or Wagner, or Hernandez, but your child’s identity always has been and always will be “made in the image of God.”
+Remind your kids of that every day.

 The idea here is encouragement, “out-loud” belief, and a “heads-up” positive direction into the day.
-Repeated, ingrained affirmation delivered with the firm conviction of someone who loves your children and who believes in them.
-Do this every day; deliver your lines with sincerity, and make them count.
+Repeated, ingrained affirmation delivered with the firm conviction of someone who loves his children and who believes in them.
+Do this every day.
+Deliver your words with sincerity, and make them count.